 Schools have reopened and kids are raring to go back out in the world.
 With the pandemic still hovering and the monsoon season upon us, children's health and immunity are of the highest concern for parents and teachers.

 Good Nutrition is important throughout one's lifespan.
 However, it is very important that children get optimum nutrition in the initial years to ensure they get all the nutrients needed for proper growth, healthy development and lifelong health.
 Nutrient deficiencies can lead to significant and severe consequences.
-It develops into problems of malnutrition, both over nutrition as well as under nutrition.
-Food habits learnt in early childhood can last a lifetime.
+It develops into problems of malnutrition, both overnutrition as well as under-nutrition.
+Food habits learned in early childhood can last a lifetime.

-The concept of nutrition education therefore has become a vital from play schools to high school.
-Nutrition education builds on children’s natural curiosity to learn about the world they live in, through age appropriate lesson plans and activities.
+The concept of nutrition education, therefore, has become vital from play schools to high school.
+Nutrition education builds on children’s natural curiosity to learn about the world they live in, through age-appropriate lesson plans and activities.
 They learn and develop various skills in the process.
-As they grow, nutrition education can continue to build on the acquired skills thereby enhancing them further more.
+As they grow, nutrition education can continue to build on the acquired skills thereby enhancing them furthermore.